hadiid1718/vote-casting/README.md

    - View progress bars showing vote distribution
    - See total votes cast for each election

+5. **Reading Blogs & Announcements**
+   - Browse latest blogs on the homepage (public access)
+   - Search blogs by title or content
+   - Filter blogs by tags
+   - Read election results and winner announcements
+   - Like blogs (requires login)
+   - Comment on blogs and participate in discussions
+   - View blog statistics (likes, views, comments)

 ### For Administrators

 1. **Election Management**